inv4fee2020/pli_node_conf/node_backup_restore.md

             ##  this includes where you have reset your previous VPS installation to start again..
             ##

-            Are you performing a Full Restore to BLANK / NEW VPS ?
-(Y/n)
+            Are you performing a Full Restore to BLANK / NEW VPS? - Please answer (Y)es or (N)o

-  9. As we are indeed performing a Full Restore, we proceed to confirm by inputting Y and press enter

-     NOTE:: By confirming this input we are telling the script to run some extra code that will also
+  10. As this is a full restore, we simply respond Yes to proceed.
+     **NOTE ::** _There is also a timer set on this input which presents the following message; before repeating to list the available files for restore._

+            ....timed out waiting for user response - please select a file to restore...

+  11. Having confirmed Yes to the scenario confirmation message, this sets a flag within the code the forces a rebuild of the External Initiator process.

 ---